Federal minority governments in Canada: Justin Trudeau

-In the 2019 election, the Liberals under Mr. Justin Trudeau won the most seats, though still 13 seats short of a majority, and formed a minority government.
-It was the second election for Trudeau as party leader.
+In the 2019 election, the Liberals under Trudeau won the most seats, though still 13 seats short of a majority, and formed a minority government.

 The 43rd Parliament was dissolved on August 15, 2021.
-On September 20, Trudeau's Liberal Party was re-elected, though still 10 seats short of a majority, and formed a second minority government.
-It is the first time since Harper's 2008 minority that a minority government was re-elected as such.
-On March 22, 2022, the New Democratic Party (NDP) agreed to a confidence-and-supply agreement with the Liberals.
+On September 20, Trudeau's Liberal Party was re-elected, though still 10 seats short of a majority, and formed a second, but slightly stronger minority government.
+It was the first time since Harper's 2008 minority that a minority government was re-elected as such.
+The New Democratic Party (NDP) agreed to a confidence and supply agreement with the Liberals from March 22, 2022, to September 4, 2024.

+Trudeau had Parliament prorogued on January 6, 2025, and Mark Carney succeeded him as Liberal leader on March 9 and as prime minister on March 14.
+The 44th Parliament was dissolved on March 23.